purtuga/SPWidgets/demo/demo.about.md

 Installation
 ------------

-The demo is installed by using a Content Editor Web Part (CEWP) and pointing it to the Demo.SPWidgets.aspx file.
+The demo page is provided as a SharePoint page (_aspx_) and should work by simply uploading (or copying) it to a Document Library.
+The file assumes that a Master page named _~masterurl/default.master_ is available on the Site that it will be uploaded to.

+### Steps

-1. Upload the [Demo.SPWidgets.aspx][demoFile] file to a SharePoint Document Library.
+1. Upload the [Demo.SPWidgets.aspx][demoFile] file to a SharePoint Document Library

-    a.
-Once uploaded, copy the file URL to the clipboard.
-This will be needed in a step below.

-2. On a SharePoint site, create a new Page and add a CEWP to it.
-3. Edit the newly inserted CEWP and

-    a.
-Under the _Content Link_ field, paste the URL of the Demo.SPWidgets.aspx (the one copied from Step 1.a above)

-4. Click OK.
+2. After uploading it to a document library, browse to that folder and click on the file 'Demo.SPWidgets'.
+The page should display the demos (see screen capture above).

+### Possible Issues

+-   When access the file, an error is displayed instead This may be caused by the fact that the site does not have a Master page called default.master.
+To correct this issue, edit the _Demo.SPWigets.aspx_ page and change the following (located at the top of the file) to a valid master page:

+        MasterPageFile="~masterurl/default.master"

+    One of the ways to find out the active master page on the site is to create a WebPart Page and then analyze it's markup for the correct value.

 Reference